gmena-admin/Automation_Framework_herokuapp/README.md

 - `@WEB` - execute web UI tests
 - `@API` - execute API tests
 - `@chrome`, `@edge`, `@firefox` - select browser for UI tests

+> Currently, for a performance boost, all web scenarios are set to be executed using the **Edge** browser.
+> To change it, go to the features files and change the tag properly.

 ## Allure Reporting